 D: We are spending so much time looking at screens — me, on Animal Crossing, Grey on The Sims — as a mode of distraction from the anxiety of the news right now.
 It was really refreshing to put the phones away and enjoy just being together.
 We plan on observing Shabbat every week while we are here together.
 Marking the end of the week was also a nice treat considering the fact that all of our days are blurring together.

 3. Reliving Your Bat Mitzvah

-G: In college, I hosted a special radio show called Gabi’s Bat Mitzvah playing songs from… you guessed it… my bat mitzvah.
+G: In college, I hosted a special radio show called Grey’s Bat Mitzvah playing songs from… you guessed it… my bat mitzvah.
 I still have that Spotify playlist.

 4. Discussing Jewish Crushes